What are Course Reserves?

 If instructors wish to remove items from course reserve before the end of the academic term please submit that request via email to firstname.lastname@example.org and a Circulation Supervisor will process that request and email you within 48 hours with pick up instructions.

 The Courtright Memorial Library also reserves the right to remove items from course reserve if the item has not been utilized for more than 2 years while on reserve.
 Items removed from reserve will be placed back in our public collection as Local Circulation Only and thus will only be accessible to the Otterbein community.

-During Fall 2020, the Courtright Memorial Library will be quarantining all returned library materials for 3 days prior to processing and re-circulation (in accordance with the REALM report and Ohio library standards).
+During Spring 2021, the Courtright Memorial Library will be quarantining all returned library materials for 3 days prior to processing and re-circulation (in accordance with the REALM report and Ohio library standards).
 We acknowledge that this will decrease the opportunity for many of our students to access course materials located in our Course Reserve collection.

 To increase opportunities for access to our course reserve collection, library staff will be accepting requests to digitize specific chapters or sections of textbooks in our Course Reserve collection (see more information in the Copyright During a Pandemic section of the Library Updates).
 Please note that due to the creative nature of these works we are unable to digitize novels and popular press.

 Search our course reserve collection to confirm we have your textbook (full instructions are below) and then fill out the form on this page to request electronic access to these materials.
 You should receive an email from Circ@Otterbein.edu within 2 business days with the requested material and instructions for viewing.